manyasangal/Churn-prediction/README.md

 3. DATA

 The data contains following 21 fields:
-1)CustomerID
+1. CustomerID
-2)Gender : female, male
+2. Gender : female, male
 3)SeniorCitizen  : Whether the customer is a senior citizen or not (1, 0)
 4)Partner : Whether the customer has a partner or not (Yes, No) 5)Dependents : Whether the customer has dependents or not (Yes, No)